victor1600/DoneWithIt/notes/styles.md

 flex: 1;
 ```

-The view is flexible and will extend vertically and horizontally to fill the space.
+If we set `flex:1` The view is flexible and will extend vertically and horizontally to fill the space.

-### example: Placing child views inside another
+### example: Dividing space equally

 If we set the value of each children equal to 1, the space will get divided
 equally